Thoughts On Thor: Ragnarok: The Dumbing Down Of Marvel

 Following are some of my thoughts on the flick: I'll say it didn't exactly blow me away, but I did find it entertaining.
 It's simply another Marvel "popcorn" flick meant to appease the masses, and similar to most Marvel movies these days, it isn't aimed at the hardcore comic books fans, as we're obviously in the minority (looking at you James Gunn and Guardians of the Galaxy).

 The opening scene was both super cool and eye-rolling at the same time.
-I was disappointed with Surtur as the demon came off more as some sort of video game boss then anything else.
+I was disappointed with Surtur as the demon came off more as some sort of video game boss than anything else.
 Thor joking around when he was hanging from the chains I found "stupid"--and I found myself saying that out loud at the theater, but the battle that ensued and use of Mjolnir was pretty awesome.

 From there, we are taken to Asgard where that Matt Damon The Avengers play is going on - more goofball jokes - and Thor outs Loki as being Odin; however, it's just another day at the office, as nothing becomes of it.
 The two head to Earth where they meet up with Doctor Strange.
 I found this to be a really cool scene and enjoyed seeing Doctor Strange alongside Thor and Loki.
 I noticed that Doctor Strange didn't tell Thor he is the Sorcerer Supreme, which follows the Doctor Strange movie in that Strange isn't SS just yet.
 Doctor Strange then helps them find Odin's whereabouts on Earth.